-- 4.10.1 Unless otherwise agreed in writing between the Council of Governors and the Board of Directors, at each meeting of the Council of Governors, the Board of Directors through the Chairman or an Executive Director (or Nominated Officer) is required to report to the Council of Governors on the Trust's general progress forward and forward planning. - 4.10.2 At any meeting a Governor may ask any question through the Chairman without notice on any report made pursuant to SO 4.10.1 above after that report has been received by or while such report is under consideration by the Council of Governors at the meeting.
+4.10.1 Unless otherwise agreed in writing between the Council of Governors and the Board of Directors, at each meeting of the Council of Governors,

+4.10.2 At any meeting a Governor may ask any question through the Chairman without notice on any report made pursuant to SO 4.10.1 above after that report has been received by or while such report is under consideration by the Council of Governors at the meeting.
 Unless the Chairman decides otherwise no statements will be made other than those which are strictly necessary to define any question posed.
 A Governor who has put such a question may also put one supplementary question if the supplementary question arises directly out of the reply given to the initial question.
 The Chairman may, in his absolute discretion, reject any question from any Governor if in his opinion the question is substantially the same and relates to the same subject matter as a question which has already been put to that meeting or a previous meeting.
 At the absolute discretion of the Chairman questions may, at any meeting which is held in public, be asked of the Executive Directors present by Members of the Trust or any other members of the public present at the meeting.